erceth/OPENCV-FFMPEG-HLS-VMS-JS-PY-public/readme.md

+>This repo has redacted code, do not use this version.
+Go here for full version of this repo: https://github.com/erceth/OPENCV-FFMPEG-HLS-VMS-JS-PY

 # OpenCV FFmpeg HLS Video Management System
 ![opencv ffmpeg HLS all wrapped together using Javascript](./opencv-ffmpeg-hls-py.png) Video management system that uses openCV, FFmpeg, and HLS.
 Written in Node, Javascript and Python